TheMulhima/Easier-Pantheon-Practice/README.md

 - The hitless option allows you to get insta killed to practice hitless bosses.

 ## How to Use:
+- To use the mod, fight the ascended version of the boss.
 - Download the mod and open any existing save file.
 If you want to use it with a new save file, make one and then reload it.
 - To remove health, add lifeblood or add soul before each fight, open the save file location and edit the values in EasierAscended.GlobalSettings.json. **Note**: Soul should be added in multiples of 33 or 24 (if using soul twister) to be able to use any spells.